cedwards036/write-a-sql-query/episodes/ep000007_squashing_recital_reservations/full_script.md

 bookings get squashed together into the second row in our expected output here.

-Moving on to Hall B. The first expected output for for Hall B combines the overlapping Voice and Woodwinds bookings from March 13th through March 22nd.
+Moving on to Hall B. The first expected output for for Hall B combines the overlapping Voice, Woodwinds, and Strings bookings from March 14th through March 22nd.
 And finally, the last two rows in the expected output map 1-to-1 onto the last two bookings in Hall B, neither of which overlap with any other bookings in that hall.